carla-simulator/rllib-integration/README.md

 * **dqn_inference_ray.py** holds the same functionality as the previous inference file but in this case, it is done using the ray library.
 * At **dqn_example/dqn_experiment.py**, the experiment class is created, with all the information regarding the action space, observation space, actions and rewards needed for the DQN.
 It is recommended that all experiments inherit from `BaseExperiment`, at **rllib_integration/base_experiment.py**.

+## Running the repository locally

+In order to run this RLlib integration, the following steps have to be taken

+### Setting up CARLA and dependencies

+As CARLA is the environment that ray wll be using, the first step is to set it up.
+To do so, **a packaged version will have to be installed** (see all [**CARLA releases**](https://github.com/carla-simulator/carla/releases).
+This integration has been done using CARLA 0.9.11 and therefore it is recommended to use that version.
+While other versions might be compatible, they haven't been fully tested, so procede at your own discretion.

+Additionally, in order to know where this package is located, set the **CARLA_ROOT** environment variable to the folder containing it.

+With CARLA installed, we can install the rest of the prerequisites with:

+`pip3 install -r requirements.txt`

+### Running the training

+Once everything is installed and ready, the training can be started.
+In the case of the provided example, you can run it with the command line:

+`python3 dqn_train.py dqn_config.yaml --name dqn`

+**Note:** The default configuration uses 1 GPU and 12 CPUs, so if your current instance doesn't have that amount of capacity, lower the numbers at the `dqn_config.yaml`.

 ## Running on the cloud